Active nematics on flat surfaces: from droplet motility and scission to active wetting: Theory and methods

 For uniaxial nematics, the order is described by the director field $n_\alpha$, which is the average direction of alignment of the particles, and the scalar order parameter $S$, which measures the degree of alignment.
 These two fields are combined in the tensor order parameter, $Q_{\alpha \beta} = S(n_\alpha n_\beta - \delta_{\alpha \beta}/3)$, which is traceless and symmetric.
 The equilibrium state of the system is given by the minimum of the Landau-de Gennes free energy $\mathcal{F} = \int_V \,d^3 r\, f_{LdG}$, where the energy density is given by:

-Here $A_0$ is a positive constant, $L$ is a positive elastic constant and $\gamma$ is the ordering field, e.g., temperature in thermotropic and a concentration related parameter in lyotropic liquid crystals~\cite{doi1988theory, beris1994thermodynamics}.
+Here $A_0$ is a positive constant that sets the energy of the nematic, $L$ is a positive elastic constant that penalizes distortions in $Q_{\alpha\beta}$ and $\gamma$ is the ordering field, e.g., temperature in thermotropic and a concentration related parameter in lyotropic liquid crystals~\cite{doi1988theory, beris1994thermodynamics}.
 The nematic (N) and isotropic (I) phases coexist when $\gamma=2.7$, where the free energy of the nematic, with a scalar order parameter $S_N=1/3$, is zero.
 This NI transition is (weakly) first-order, as observed in the experiments, driven by the presence of the cubic term in the free-energy density.
 For simplicity, we use the single-elastic constant approximation, i.e., we neglect the LC elastic anisotropy~\cite{Coelho2021ptrsa}.

 The LdG model does not conserve the N order parameter and a multicomponent model that considers two immiscible conserved fluids, with the concentration given by a scalar field $\phi$: $\phi=+\phi_0$ for the nematic and $\phi=-\phi_0$ for the isotropic fluid, with $\phi_0$ the absolute value of $\phi$ at coexistence, is often employed for lyotropic LCs.
 The latter are mixtures of conserved nematogen particles in isotropic fluids.
 We consider the mixture deep in the two-phase region.
 The free energy density reads $f = f_\phi + f_{LdG}(\gamma(\phi))$, where the contribution from the concentration field is: